AdobeDocs/workfront.es-ES/help/quicksilver/planning/views/manage-the-table-view.md

 ### Agregar columnas (o campos) {#add-columns}

 Los encabezados de columna de una vista de tabla muestran los campos asociados a los registros de la vista.
 Los mismos campos mostrados en la vista de tabla también se muestran en la sección Detalles de un registro.
-Para obtener más información, consulte [Edición de registros](/help/quicksilver/planning/records/edit-records.md).
+Para obtener más información, consulte [Editar registros](/help/quicksilver/planning/records/edit-records.md).

 <!--this is not available yet:You can display record fields (or columns) in both a table and a timeline view.
 However, the number of columns displayed in the table of the timeline view is limited and you cannot add columns in addition to those selected by default.-->